defNotAtroll/CoffeeShopGUI/README.md

 Added refresh button for the table✓
 Added a new Welcome page which has log in and guest log in albeit not yet implemented.
 There is a start button though that will take you to the main page✓
 The exit button now resets the pending orders on table on mysql to avoid left over data after exiting✓

+5/10/2025
+Added the database from xampp mysql (.sql)✓